The UK’s leading resin flooring specialist

 Resulting from improper joint placement, shrinkage cracks tend to occur while the concrete is curing and can be rectified if noticed in time.

 If you notice that a section of your concrete sinks, you may also recognise some settlement cracks appearing.
-These result from ground that wasn’t properly compacted before the concrete was laid.
+These result from the ground that wasn’t properly compacted before the concrete was laid.

 Why Do I Need to Fill Concrete Cracks?